tianyin/configuration_datasets/README.md

 We release the datasets we used to study the configuration practices and issues of real-world users.
 Some of the findings are summarized in the paper,

 T. Xu, L. Jin, X. Fan, Y. Zhou, S. Pasupathy, and R. Talwadker, Hey, You Have Given Me Too Many Knobs! ---Understanding and Dealing with Over-Designed Configuration in System Software, Proceedings of the 10th Joint Meeting of the European Software Engineering Conference and the ACM SIGSOFT Symposium on the Foundations of Software Engineering (ESEC/FSE'15), Oct.
 31-Sep.
-4, 2015, Bergamo, Italy.
+4, 2015, Bergamo, Italy. [[Download] (http://cseweb.ucsd.edu/~tixu/papers/fse15.pdf)]

 Please cite the paper if you use the datasets :-)